adm2656/2017_website_design_final_project/README.md

 ### Ngnix + php + mysql

-- A simple ticketing website which can be managed from backstage
+- A simple ticketing website which can be managed from backstage.
+- Including membership, shopping cart, Q&A

 > Not prevent from SQL injection